A Heart to Let

-A Heart to Let is a lost 1921 American silent drama film directed by Edward Dillon and starring Justine Johnstone.
+A Heart to Let is a 1921 American silent drama film directed by Edward Dillon and starring Justine Johnstone.
 It was produced by Adolph Zukor offshoot production company Realart.

-Synopsis
+Plot

 Agatha inherits a southern estate, but cannot afford its upkeep.
 She then 'lets' or rents some of the rooms to boarders, one of whom is a blind man named Forbes.
 In an effort to fool Forbes and the other tenants into thinking there are several staff members, Agatha dons several disguises in an attempt to present a ruse.
 She eventually falls genuinely in love with Forbes who later regains his eyesight.